Bobby Flay's barbecue sauce being poured from a pot into a white bowl.

 This barbecue sauce has a very nice balance of smoke, sweet, and spice that definitely gets better with time.
 After initially making the sauce, letting it cool and then rushing to taste it, I was a bit undecided about the mix of flavors.
 The first taste was good, but I felt like it might be missing something.

-After trying it the next day slathered on some chicken, I found that what it was initially missing was TIME.
+After trying it the next day slathered on some whole grilled chicken, I found that what it was initially missing was TIME.
 Although the instructions tell you to start drizzling it right away, I promise if you can wait a day (or even a couple hours) it will be worth the wait.
 This gives the flavors an opportunity to better blend together, which I think gives you an even better sauce.

 I didn’t have ancho chile powder, so I used a little less regular chili powder along with smoked paprika, I figured I’d get a nice added smokiness through the paprika.
 My barbecue sauce turned out really thick, and I think when I make this in the future, I will use a smaller onion as I believe this added to the overly thick sauce.
 This sauce was so easy to make and will definitely make me think twice about store-bought barbecue sauce.